andmax/gpufilter/README.md

 # gpufilter

-gpufilter stands for GPU Recursive Filtering and its goal is to provide the baseline code in C/C++/CUDA for computing recursive filtering using the GPU (graphics processing unit).
+gpufilter stands for GPU Recursive Filtering and its goal is to provide the baseline code in C/C++/CUDA for computing the fastest boundary-aware recursive filtering using the GPU (graphics processing unit).
+The *fastest* means fastest to date (as of 2016) and *boundary awareness* means closed-form exact (no approximations), i.e., we compute the exact initial feedbacks needed for recursive filtering infinite input extensions.

+## Goal

+Please keep in mind that this code is just to check the performance and accuracy of the recursive filtering algorithms.

 ## Papers